Vermont Electric Utility Incentives

 Federal tax credits ranging from $2,500 to $7,500 are available to buyers of qualified plug-in electric vehicles.
 The size of the credit is based on the battery size.
 Our vehicle comparison includes the exact amounts for each model.

 No date is currently in place for the expiration of these tax credits but once an individual manufacturer sells 200,000 qualifying vehicles the credit will be phased out for that automaker over the course of a year.
+Both Tesla and General Motors vehicles are now in the sunset process and eligible for a maximum federal tax credit of $1,875.

 Since the credit can only be claimed in the year the vehicle was put into service, the annual federal tax liability of the buyer may be a limiting factor in the size of the tax benefit received.